GiuseppePuleri/NanoCron/README.md

 ## Introduction

-**NanoCron** is a high-performance, modular cron daemon designed specifically for modern Linux systems.
+**NanoCron** is modular cron daemon designed specifically for modern Linux systems.
 It extends the traditional cron concept with real-time configuration reloads, rich logging, system-aware job scheduling, and an interactive CLI — all without requiring daemon restarts.

 - JSON configuration: Uses a JSON file for configuration instead of crontab
 - JSON in memory: Jobs are loaded once from a file and stored in memory (RAM).